 If you’re a recreational cannabis smoker that gets sweating as a side effect, it’s ideal you should understand why you’re sweating.
 High blood pressure is not a good thing, and some particular strains can cause this.
 Find out whats right for you and consult a medical professional.

 If you’re unable or unwilling to quit, or if smoking is causing persistent excessive sweat or hyperhidrosis there are other options.
 You can try clinical strength antiperspirants to start off, or adjusting your diet to sweat less.

-The quickest fix would be to apply an antiperspirant.
+The quickest fix would be to apply a CES approved solution.
 For antiperspirants, I’d recommend trying out Certain Dri(click here to view on Amazon) if you’re experiencing pit sweating.
 SweatBlock(click here to view on Amazon) if you have sensitive skin or sweat excessively in more places than just your pits.

 Stopping smoking is the ideal solution.
 Quitting smoking can be difficult, but by using modern medical knowledge, you can reduce the amount of withdrawal symptoms you feel.

 You can try altering your diet or different antiperspirants to get control over your sweating too, as well as help with withdrawal symptoms.

 Whatever you choose to do, make sure you’re proactive and get your sweating under control.